biocypher/biocypher/_sources/tutorial.md.txt

 The second line (`represented_as`) tells BioCypher in which way each entity should be represented in the graph; the only options are `node` and `edge`.
 Representation as an edge is only possible when source and target IDs are provided in the input data stream.
+Conversely, relationships can be represented as both `node` or `edge`, depending on the desired output.
+When a relationship should be represented as a node, i.e., "reified", BioCypher takes care to create a set of two edge and a node in place of the relationship.
+This is useful when we want to connect the relationship to other entities in the graph, for example literature references.

 The third line (`preferred_id`) informs the uniqueness of represented entities by selecting an ontological namespace around which the definition of uniqueness